John Joe Hegarty

 Having fought on the Anti-Treaty side in the Civil War, Joe Joe was one of many “irregulars” to travel to the U.S.A. to begin a new life when the war was over.

-He left with his lifelong friend Gerry O’Brien and in 1927 they reached Ellis Island.
+He left with his lifelong friend Jerry O’Brien and in 1927 they reached Ellis Island.

 John Joe worked as a Drillman with the Brooklyn Edison Company in New York and began a new way of life.
 His intention was to remain in America and settle down there.

-But, in 1932 his father summoned him back to The Laurels to take over the market gardens and so he returned to Cork.
+But, in 1932 his father asked him to return to The Laurels to take over the market gardens.
+John Joe felt indebted to his parents for all they sacrificed during the War of Independence and so he returned to Cork.

 John Joe returned to life in The Laurels and his youngest sister Nan decided it was time for her “lovely brother” to settle down.